AriaLin/Spring2020-Project4-group2/README.md

   + **Gong, Saier** took the lead in carrying out Model 1 (with regularization).
 Gong also took the first cut on creating Model 1 main R Script and Markdown file.
 Her script serves as the main reference for Model 1 in the Main.HTML and Main.RMD file because her model has the best performance.
 Gong actively took part and shared her thoughts during our weekly group discussion.

-  + **Lin, Hongshan** carried out Model 2 (without regularization).
+  + **Lin, Hongshan** carried out Model 2 (without regularization) and write the report for Model2.
 Lin actively took part and shared her thoughts during our weekly group discussion.

   + **Wang, Mengchen** carried out Model 1 (with regularization).
 Wang actively shared files and references which greatly helped the team in running the code and completing the project.
-Wang actively took part and shared her thoughts during our weekly group discussion.
+Wang actively took part and shared his thoughts during our weekly group discussion.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.